ISAITB/docs-itb-ta/source/profile/index.rst

   Each of these actions will disconnect your current session before proceeding.
 You will be prompted to confirm this before proceeding.

-  **Updating your role:** Modification of your role is possible but this is reserved as an administrator-level feature.

 .. _manage_your_profile__noeulogin:

 Case: No EU Login